-This site provides structural data on 267 original historical bassoons from c.1700 to c.1850 of 117 makers; and 21 modern copies.
-This includes the following: number of keys, segment lengths, dimensions and position of tone holes, bore profile, and photos of the instruments including the maker’s stamp.
-Historical bassoons are from France, Germany, Belgium, Russia, Italy, and England by important makers such as Denner, Eichentopf, Prudent, Grenser, Poerschmann, and Savary, to name a few.
+This site provides structural data on 278 original historical bassoons from c.1700 to c.1850 of 120 makers; and 22 modern copies.
+This includes the following: number of keys, segment lengths, dimensions and position of tone holes, bore profile, and photos of the instruments, including the maker’s stamp.
+Historical bassoons are from France, Germany, Belgium, Russia, Italy, England, and the United States by important makers such as Denner, Eichentopf, Prudent, Grenser, Poerschmann, and Savary, to name a few.
 The bassoons are found in private collections and musical instrument museum collections in Europe and the USA.

-As of 1 March 2023, I have posted the data for more than 285 individual bassoons in the database and a separate page for each maker.
-It was necessary to make a page for each of the 117 historical bassoon makers in order to have Google, Bing, and other search engines better index the site.
+As of 15 June 2023, after a successful visit to the Edinburgh University Collection and the Museo Nazionale degli Strumenti Musicali, Rome, I have posted the data for 300 individual bassoons in the database and a separate page for each maker.
+It was necessary to make a page for each of the 120 historical bassoon makers in order to have Google, Bing, and other search engines better index the site.
 Refer to the “List of Historical Bassoons in the Hichwa-Rachor Database” to see the entire list of bassoons.
 Even though all the bassoons currently in the database are posted, the work on the website is not by any means finished.

 Regarding the detailed bibliography list of sources used to obtain information on the bassoons on the website, in the past, this list was presented on each General Information sheet for each bassoon.
 This was found to be a time-consuming method since it required much moving of documents within WordPress.
 I am moving to present a list of bibliographical sources on the General Information sheet for each bassoon that mostly apply to that bassoon.
 Bibliographical sources that refer to the maker and his bassoons will, in the future, be found on the page with only the bassoons of that maker.